sethphiny/grammar-correction-app/scripts/linux/README.md

 - All scripts should be run from the project root directory
 - Scripts need execute permissions: `chmod +x scripts/linux/*.sh`
+- `dev-setup.sh` only installs dependencies - it does NOT start servers
+- Use `start-backend.sh` and `start-frontend.sh` to run the servers
 - Virtual environment will be created automatically by dev-setup.sh
+- Docker is optional - only needed for LanguageTool (grammar checking works without it)
 - Most scripts check for requirements and provide helpful error messages

 ## Documentation